 Aims and scope

 The Bulletin de la Dialysis à Domicile (BDD) is the official journal of the RDPLF (French Language Peritoneal Dialysis Registry and Home Hemodialysis).
-Its aim is to provide nurses and doctors with all the information that can enable them to monitor dialysis patients at home with quality and safety conditions based on the most recent scientific knowledge.
-To this end, the articles are peer-reviewed and relate to all aspects of home dialysis; this includes RDPLF results ad annual reports from its data base, original articles, clinical cases, literature review, analytical methods, exploration methods, treatment methods, and patient testimonials.
+It aims to provide nurses and doctors with all the information that can enable them to monitor dialysis patients at home with quality and safety conditions based on the most recent scientific knowledge.
+To this end, the articles are peer-reviewed and relate to all aspects of home dialysis; this includes RDPLF results and annual reports from its database, original articles, clinical cases, literature review, analytical methods, exploration methods, treatment methods, and patient testimonials.
 The journal is intended for all healthcare professionals concerned with replacement therapy for chronic renal failure.
-We want to build bridges between scientific work in different languages in order to expand the sharing of knowledge and experience.
+We want to build bridges between scientific work in different languages to expand the sharing of knowledge and experience.
 All articles related to home dialysis (peritoneal dialysis, as well as hemodialysis, are accepted for submission to the editorial committee and reviewers.

 Summary: The article summaries are in French and English